landoskape/latenpy/docs/source/examples.rst

     model.update_kwargs(learning_rate=0.02)
     new_score = result.compute()  # Automatically recomputes both fit_model and evaluate

+LatenPy maintains a dependency graph that tracks the relationships between latent computations.
+This way, it allows you to update parameters of a particular computation and automatically detect which variables are affected by the update.

+LatenPy's dependency tracking is particularly useful for exploring how changes to one the way one computation is performed affect other results (including model optimization).
-Unlike frameworks focused on distributed computing, LatenPy provides granular control over parameter updates and automatically handles dependency-based recomputation.
-This is particularly useful for parameter studies and interactive model optimization.
-For example, suppose your scientific computing pipeline has a number of parameters that you want to study such as parameters related to filtering timeseries data.
+Suppose your scientific computing pipeline has a number of parameters that you want to study such as parameters related to filtering timeseries data.
 You can define the pipeline once, then compute and plot the final result.
 Then, update any parameter you want to study, and the pipeline will automatically detect which components need to be recomputed, therefore making it easy and efficient to explore the effect of each